Temporary Email in CI/CD Pipelines

 GitHub Actions Example

-In a GitHub Actions workflow, you add the temp email API key as a repository secret in Settings > Secrets, reference it in the test job as an environment variable using the ${{ secrets.TEMP_EMAIL_API_KEY }} syntax, and your test framework reads it from the environment.
-The workflow YAML file itself never contains the actual key value, keeping it secure even if the repository is public.
+To use the temp email API key in a GitHub Actions workflow, add it as a repository secret in Settings > Secrets.
+Reference that secret in your test job as an environment variable with the ${{ secrets.TEMP_EMAIL_API_KEY }} syntax.
+Your test framework then reads the key from the environment.
+The workflow YAML file doesn't contain the actual key value.
+This keeps the key secure even if the repository is public.

 Handling Failures

-Distinguish between infrastructure failures (the temp email API is down, returns rate limit errors, or times out) and application failures (your app did not send the email, sent it to the wrong address, or sent it with incorrect content).
+Distinguish between infrastructure failures (the temp email API is down, returns rate limit errors or times out) and application failures (your app did not send the email, sent it to the wrong address or sent it with incorrect content).
 Check the API response status code and error message in the polling response before concluding that your application failed to send the email.
 A 429 from the API means your test hit rate limits, not that your email sending is broken.

 NukeMail for CI/CD